 As consumers leave the commodity market, the short-run effects of the decrease in buyers is that the demand curve for that market shifts to the left, decreasing equilibrium price and equilibrium quantity as seen in Figure 1.
 As buyers continue to leave the commodity market and the equilibrium price continues to decrease, eventually producers will begin to exit the commodity market (hopefully to enter the specialty market).
 Once the market reaches a point where producers have had enough time to enter or exit a market, the long-run effects will include a leftward shift in the supply curve.
 Shifts in both supply and demand curves can have various effects on equilibrium price and equilibrium quantity, depending on the degree of shift (Figure 2).

 When both supply and demand decrease (shift left), the quantity available decreases, as in Figure 2.
 In the case of export markets, this means less quality coffee is available for export and more of the quality coffee that a country produces remains in country.
 Quality coffee remaining in country can feed a virtuous cycle of pride in consuming delicious coffee produced locally, pride in having one’s produce enjoyed locally, and increased wealth remaining local.
-In otherwords, it perpetuates cultural identity and in this way it really is something worth developing.
+In other words, it perpetuates cultural identity and in this way it really is something worth developing.

 The Colombian Market

-TLDR; A successful marketing campaign by the coffee industry in Colombia has helped increase the number of consumers of local, high-quality coffee, to the point where producers can get a higher price selling it locally than exporting it.
-While the cause of the increase in consumption is different from Brazil, the effects are exactly the same; a shift from commodity markets to local, specialty markets.
+A successful marketing campaign by the coffee industry in Colombia has helped increase the number of consumers of local, high-quality coffee, to the point where producers can get a higher price selling it locally than exporting it.
+While the cause of the increase in consumption is different from Brazil, the effects are exactly the same; a shift from commodity-export markets to local, specialty markets.

-The Toma Café program increased volume by a reported 36% in seven years.
+The Toma Café program increased the volume of coffee consumed by a reported 36% in seven years.
 This increase in consumption was stimulated by a campaign set to increase the promotion, education, research and innovation in local coffee.
 “It was about glorifying tradition and propelling modernity” (Sierra, 2019).
 Much like the tastemakers’ function, the Toma Café program taught consumers what good coffee is and more importantly, what good, locally produced coffee is and they included the producers in shaping the message.

 To stimulate demand we created our own communication network to bring more reasons to consume and reduce the barriers.(Sierra, 2019)